abhisheksarkar30/git-extras-tool/README.md

 As we know **git** is already a powerful tool for version controlling.
 Yet, while we do our regular git activities, we feel sometimes that some features are ***good to have***  for many, if not for all, for convenience of work. **gite** brings you those features.

+## Prerequisites

+You should have a Python v3.0+ installed in your machine.

 ## Setup